 Anne Louise Burdett

-Anne Louise is a flower and medicinal plant farmer.
-She makes kitchen experiments and dance choreography and is deeply in love with marine mammals.
-She uses flower essences, saltwater and wind in her formulas and is excited to create space for imaginative and generative conversation around your desires and dreams.
+I am a flower and medicinal plant farmer.
+I make kitchen experiments and dance choreography and I am deeply in love with marine mammals and ocean ecology.
+I am excited to create space for imaginative and generative conversation around your desires and dreams.

-Anne Louise believes deeply in the unique contributions we each make to one another’s wellness, aliveness, and discovery of who we become every single day.
-She offers her own particular blend of imagination, intellect and curiosity to whomever shows up at her door.
+I believe deeply in the unique contributions we each make to one another’s wellness, aliveness, and discovery of who we become every single day.
+I offer my own particular blend of imagination, intellect and curiosity to whomever shows up at my door.

 A few words on Tradition